cparmet/pandas-checks/README.md

 import pandas_checks
 ```

-It works in Jupyter, IPython, and Python scripts run from the command line.
+It works in Jupyter notebooks, IPython, and Python scripts run from the command line.

 ## Usage
 Pandas Checks adds `.check` methods to Pandas DataFrames and Series.